-A value stream map is used to show the current condition of a production system in contrast with another to shows the ideal condition.
+A value stream map is used to show the current condition of a production system in contrast with another to show the ideal condition.
 The two maps are then analyzed and the gaps are identified.
 They are then prioritized and work begins in attaining the ideal situation.

 A typical map will show from left to right: the supplier, incoming warehouse, sub-processes, assembly process, staging warehouse, and the customer.
-The map will show the amount of inventory at each location and the lead-time for a product to go from the supplier to the customer.
-From right to left is the information flowing backwards through those same processes and the type of information, such as a Kanban and Kanban post.
+The map will show the amount of inventory at each location and the lead time for a product to go from the supplier to the customer.
+From right to left is the information flowing backward through those same processes and the type of information, such as a Kanban and Kanban post.
 This shows opportunities for reducing inventory and improving communication, which in turn reduces cost and increases productivity.

 Value Stream Maps can be drawn by hand or with software such as PowerPoint, Excel, AutoCAD, Visio, or specialized programs.

 This is a greatly simplified explanation of the elements of lean manufacturing.
-The idea behind lean is that processes are always being improved to reduce the waste.
+The idea behind lean is that processes are always being improved to reduce waste.
 It’s the process and philosophy of continuous improvement.
 If you’re not continuously improving, then you’re losing money, and potentially losing quality and customers.

 Resources for Further Study